keepthekeep/KeepTheKeep/index.md

 ## Changelog

+#### v1.0.4

+Bugfixes:
+- Input not read properly prevent some devices from processing single click events in 3D objects.

 #### v1.0.3

 Bugfixes:
-- Closing game selection panel with the back button causes unexpected behaviour
+- Closing game selection panel with the back button causes unexpected behaviour.
-- Closing exit game panel does not reenable input
+- Closing exit game panel does not reenable input.

 #### v1.0.2

-- Balance general difficulty values
+- Balance general difficulty values.

 Bugfixes:
-- Tutorial not showing the correct action during orb buy sequence
+- Tutorial not showing the correct action during orb buy sequence.
-- Unable to buy materials when the cost is equal to the owned gem quantity
+- Unable to buy materials when the cost is equal to the owned gem quantity.
-- Wrong localization tag in merchant speed card
+- Wrong localization tag in merchant speed card.

 #### v1.0.1